ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 basic premise of 1 the game is so simple that even an Orc can I understand it!***

-**SCORING THE TOUCHDOWN**]
+**SCORING THE TOUCHDOWN**

 -

-[■ touchdown can be scored by any player, even U players that are not currently active themselves or Bthat belong to the inactive team.
-A touchdown isscored when-.]
+ touchdown can be scored by any player, even U players that are not currently active themselves or Bthat belong to the inactive team.
+A touchdown isscored when-.

-[A Standing player in possession of the ball enters a square that is within the opposition team's End Zone without Falling Over or being Knocked Down.A Standing player picks up or catches the ball whilst occupying a square within the opposition team s End Zone.For example,
+A Standing player in possession of the ball enters a square that is within the opposition team's End Zone without Falling Over or being Knocked Down.A Standing player picks up or catches the ball whilst occupying a square within the opposition team s End Zone.For example,